Europe South ATLAS of Plucked Instruments

 The body of the cetera is mandolin/cittern-like, with a flat back.
 Sometimes the bottom has a small extension to fix the strings to.
 The back of the neck is either like a normal guitar-neck or in a d-shape, like on cittern and orpharion.
 The fretboard is raised above the soundboard.
 Sometimes a rosette made of parchment fills the round soundhole.

-The frets are made of metal in a normal scale.
+The frets are guitar-like in a normal scale.
 The pegbox can be flat with tuning machines or friction pegs from the back, or sickle-shape with friction pegs from both sides.
+The strings run over a loose bridge to a metal stringholder at the edge of the body.

-The thin metal strings are either in 4 double courses or in 8 double courses.
+The metal strings are either in 4 double courses or in 8 double courses.

-The tuning of the 8 course cetera is : cc dd es.es ff gg gg dd gg .
+The tuning of the 8 course cetera could be : cc' dd' es.es' ff' Gg gg d'd' g'g' .

-Playing is with a plectrum, mainly the first courses; the rest is used as drones.
+Playing the cetera is with a plectrum, mainly the first courses; the rest is used as drones or resonance strings or occasional bass strings.

 home top next